boralad56/Web-Development-Fundamentals/README.md

 Javascript
 ----------------------------
-Now we've made it to the Javascript portion of the tutorial.
+Now we've made it to the JavaScript portion of the tutorial.

 ###What's it for?
 JS makes pages interactive, such as hiding or showing a menu, validating form inputs and even drag and drop objects!